Looking down on a tree-lined rocky seashore in British Columbia with waves breaking on the beach.

+Ocean Obsessed.
 I am the captain of a fine little ship called Whisky Jack II.
 I live at sea with my husband Tristan (an animal enthusiast, marine biologist, and commercial diver).
-Most years, we travel up and down the BC coast doing marine science and GIS work.
-We just finished a 10,000 mile bluewater trip around the north-east Pacific.
+Most years, we travel up and down the BC coast doing marine science and mapping work.
+We recently finished a 10,000 mile bluewater trip around the north-east Pacific.

 Did I mention that I love maps?